top of page

 Jams, jellies, marmalades and curds should be in clear jars free from commercial trademarks with unmarked lids.
 They should have small labels stating the main fruit used, together with the day, month and year of making.
 The jar should be filled to the brim to allow for shrinkage.
 For the top of the jar use a well fitting wax disc and cellophane, or a new twist top (in which case the wax disc is not used).

-Chutneys must be a minimum of two months old and topped with a new vinegar proof lid.
+Chutneys must be topped with a new vinegar proof lid.
 There should be 1cm head space between the contents and the lid.

 bottom of page